Thedarkiin/Telecom-churn-prediction/README.md

 | 8    | MonthlyCharges   | 0.0459      |
 | 9    | PaymentMethod    | 0.0447      |
 | 10   | StreamingMovies  | 0.0418      |

+> Here as you can see the most relevant features, or i'd say the features correlated the most to churning

 ---